DevelopmentAnything/COI-Extended/README.md

 This is the waste code archive.

-This mod was originally created by Keranik, who has a weird personality, a crazy temperament, doesn't know how to use a git, values personal interests, and can't communicate.

 Code extraction and new open source project work will be done.

 # COI: Extended